 Once you’ve joined all three networks, start connecting with others in the writing and publishing industry.
 Just remember not to spam them.
 Share relevant advice and links, and you should do just fine.

-What have you done to earn more than $1,000 a month writing from home?
+Are you already earning more than $1,000 a month writing from home?
 Share your tips and/or feedback in the comments area below.
 Questions are welcome too.